yona-lang/homepage/docs/syntax.md

 Note that function arguments may actually be full patterns, not just argument names.
 Patterns are described in the section named *Pattern Matching*.

-Yatta additionally supports non-linear patterns, meaning that if a pattern contains the same name multiple times, than this name is required to match the same value so that the pattern would match.
+Yona additionally supports non-linear patterns, meaning that if a pattern contains the same name multiple times, than this name is required to match the same value so that the pattern would match.
 This can be handy when checking for one value to be present in multiple places/arguments without having to explicitly write a guard that would ensure the equality.

 ### **Anonymous functions**: aka lambdas
-Since functions are first-class citizens in Yatta, it is necessary to provide means of passing functions as arguments, and also to define them without giving them a name.
+Since functions are first-class citizens in Yona, it is necessary to provide means of passing functions as arguments, and also to define them without giving them a name.
 The following syntax is used in this case:

 ```bash
 \argument_one argument_two -> argument_one argument_two  # lambda function for summing its arguments